Museum of the Bible: Reception

+Controversies

 Hobby Lobby smuggling scandal

 Shipments of artifacts imported by Hobby Lobby in 2010 and 2011 were seized by US customs agents.
 The artifacts, largely clay bullae and cuneiform tablets from ancient Iraq, had in some cases been declared as "tile samples".
 Federal investigation culminated in a 2017 civil forfeiture action United States of America v.
-Approximately Four Hundred Fifty Ancient Cuneiform Tablets and Approximately Three Thousand Ancient Clay Bullae, after which Hobby Lobby agreed to forfeit and return more than 5500 artifacts, and to pay of a fine of $3 million.
+Approximately Four Hundred Fifty Ancient Cuneiform Tablets and Approximately Three Thousand Ancient Clay Bullae, after which Hobby Lobby agreed to forfeit and return more than 5,500 artifacts, and to pay of a fine of $3 million.
 The artifacts in question had likely been looted from Iraq.

 Hobby Lobby was found to have used couriers that had willfully used methods to conceal the provenance of the allegedly stolen items.
 The museum released a statement that these artifacts were never owned by the Museum of the Bible and were never intended to be part of their collection.
 In 2018, the items were returned to Iraq, and the company paid a $3 million fine.

 Scott Thumma, a dean and professor of sociology of religion at Hartford Seminary, defended Hobby Lobby during the smuggling controversy.
 Thuma stated: "Many of the collections of our great national museums and universities are full of the very objects that Hobby Lobby is being fined for smuggling and are seldom required to return or pay compensation."

 In October 2019, officials from the British Egypt Exploration Society, a nonprofit organization that manages the Papyri Project, alleged that Oxford academic Dirk Obbink engaged in the theft and sale of "at least 11 ancient Bible fragments to the Green family, the Hobby Lobby owners who operate a Bible museum and charitable organization in Washington".
 The museum said it will return the fragments to the Egypt Exploration Society and Oxford University.